enso-org/ide/docs/specification/community-release.md

   selected on the scene.
 * _General_ in any other case.

-When the mode is `_Add to Selection_ then there should be displayed connection between node and the Searcher input similar to the connections between nodes.
+When the mode is _Add to Selection_ then there should be displayed connection between the selected node and the Searcher input.

 Additionally, the Searcher have _context_ which may change over time:
 * _Function Chosen_ with assigned _method pointer_, indicating that user have chosen the